tridactyl/tridactyl/readme.md

     There are two ways:  the first one is `:seturl [URL regex] allowautofocus false` (if you do this you'll probably also want to set `browser.autofocus` to false in `about:config`).
 This will prevent the page's `focus()` function from working and could break javascript text editors such as Ace or CodeMirror; you could equally run `:set allowautofocus false` and then use `:seturl [URL regex for sites with text editors you use] allowautofocus true`.
 The second method is `:seturl [URL regex] preventautofocusjackhammer true` which will repeatedly check that the page has not stolen focus at the cost of some CPU cycles, so use it sparingly.
 It works on more websites than `allowautofocus false`.

+-   I removed some lines from my `.tridactylrc` but the settings are still applied.
+What's going on?

+    Tridactyl has persistent storage of configuration, so if your RC file modifies your configuration, those changes will persist even if you remove or change the RC file.
+You can use `:reseturl [regex] [keybind]` to reset an individual setting, or `:sanitise tridactyllocal` to completely reset the stored configuration.

 ## Contributing

 ### Donations